Updated January 28, 2019.

 7. Training Expenses: $1,000 to $14,000

 - For the initial training period, the “low” estimate assumes that you are located within commuting distance of the training facilities and that you do not incur per diem expenses.
-The “high” estimate assumes travel, meals, auto, and lodging for two individuals, for six weeks (5 in a training store and 1 at the Bagel Academy in Colorado).
+The “high” estimate assumes travel, meals, auto, and lodging for two individuals, for eight weeks (one week at the Bagel Academy in Colorado and up to seven weeks at your Restaurant or another local training store).

 8. Miscellaneous Opening Costs: $1,300 to $3,600